2012 Welsh Open (snooker)

-The 2012 888真人 Welsh Open was a professional ranking snooker tournament that took place between 13 and 19 February 2012 at the Newport Centre in Newport, Wales.
+The 2012 Welsh Open (officially the 2012 888真人 Welsh Open) was a professional ranking snooker tournament that took place between 13 and 19 February 2012 at the Newport Centre in Newport, Wales.
 This was the first time, that 888真人 sponsored the event.

 John Higgins was the defending champion, but he lost 3–4 against Ding Junhui in the last 16.

 Ding Junhui won his fifth ranking title by defeating Mark Selby 9–6 in the final.

 Prize fund

 The breakdown of prize money for this year is shown below: